Two Door

 1968 would be the last year Thunderbird utilized the 390 Special V-8 engine.

-after the 1967 model year.
-We have identified several 1968 models with
+in Thunderbirds after the 1967 model year.
+We believe that Ford planners

 Introduced as standard equipment for the 1961 model year, the 390 faithfully